 OptumHealth sells its products primarily through its direct sales force, strategic collaborations and external producers in three markets: employers (which includes the sub-markets of large, mid-sized and small employers), payers (which includes the sub-markets of health plans, TPAs, underwriter/stop-loss carriers and individual market intermediaries) and government entities (which includes states, CMS, DoD, the Veterans Administration and other federal procurement agencies).
 As provider reimbursement models evolve, care providers are emerging as a fourth market for the health management, financial services and local care delivery businesses.

-OptumHealth is organized into two major operating groups: Collaborative Care and Consumer Solutions Group (CSG).
+OptumHealth is organized into two primary operating groups: OptumCare and Optum Consumer Solutions (OCS).